How to Add a Pinch Pleat on Store Bought Curtains

 Use a heavy duty hemming tape to attach the pleating fabric to the back of the fabric with an iron.
 Make sure to use the stronger version like this Stitch Witchery.

 If you have a sewing machine, I do recommend using that.
 The weight of the pleating tape and the hooks will may pull on the hemming tape over time.
+It wouldn't be difficult to hand sew them either.

 Now I plan to do this DIY pleat treatment on the other sets of rod pocket curtains we have in the house.